 5. The Escrow Account

-And then there’s the escrow account, which many first-time home buyers in Shoreline are utterly unaware of.
+And then there’s the escrow account, which many first-time home buyers in Seattle are utterly unaware of.
 Surprise, out-of-pocket costs are no fun for anyone.

 Some lenders require the setting up of an escrow account alongside the mortgage loan.
 Its purpose is to allow the lender to pay specific ongoing, property-related expenses on the borrower’s behalf – to make sure they get paid – such as private mortgage insurance and property taxes.
 Typically, the buyer will make a deposit into the escrow account at closing and then pay a little each month above the mortgage payment.

-A final thing experienced buyers know that first-time home buyers are typically unaware of is the value of a good Shoreline agent.
+A final thing experienced buyers know that first-time home buyers are typically unaware of is the value of a good Seattle agent.
 Experienced agents are top negotiators, and your agent can get you the best deal possible.
 Don’t pay more than you have to.
-Contact us today at (206) 578-3438 if you’re one of the first-time home buyers in Shoreline.
+Contact us today at (206) 578-3438 if you’re one of the first-time home buyers in Seattle.